NetWalker ransomware removal instructions

 To eliminate possible malware infections, scan your computer with legitimate antivirus software.
 Our security researchers recommend using Malwarebytes.

-Suspicious and/or irrelevant emails should not be opened, especially any attached files or links found in such - due to risk of possible system infections.
-It is recommended to only download from official and verified sources.
-Additionally, it is important to activate and update products with tools/functions, provided by legitimate developers.
-Using illegal activation tools ("cracks") and third party updaters is ill-advised, as they often proliferate malware.
-To ensure device safety, it is paramount to have a dependable anti-virus/anti-spyware installed.
+Suspicious and/or irrelevant emails should not be opened, especially those with any attached files or links found within them, due to risk of possible system infections.
+You are advised to download only from official and verified sources.
+Additionally, it is important to activate and update products with tools/functions provided by legitimate developers.
+Using illegal activation tools ("cracks") and third party updaters is not advised, as they often proliferate malware.
+To ensure device safety, it is paramount to have a reputable anti-virus/anti-spyware installed.
 Furthermore, this software must be kept updated, used to run regular system scans and to eliminate all detected/potential threats.
 If your computer is already infected with NetWalker, we recommend running a scan with Malwarebytes for Windows to automatically eliminate this ransomware.

-Text presented in NetWalker ransomware's text file ("[random-string]-Readme.txt"):
+Text presented in NetWalker ransomware text file ("[random-string]-Readme.txt"):

 Your files are encrypted by Netwalker.